amanshresthaa/ship-fast-ts-supabase/cognitive_quiz_code_20250517_211449.md

   isSubmitted?: boolean;
-  showFeedbackStyling?: boolean; // Used for styling isQuizReviewMode?: boolean; // New prop for review mode validateOnDrop?: boolean; // Auto-validate when all targets are filled }
+  showFeedbackStyling?: boolean; // Used for styling isQuizReviewMode?: boolean; // New prop for review mode validateOnDrop?: boolean; // Auto-validate when all targets are filledx }

 /**